erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 ### `S-MASTER` vs. `R-MASTER`

-There are two basic mobility workflows in use today.
+There are two basic mobility workflows in use in computer systems today.
 Some readers may find EWP's workflow quite natural, while others may say it's "turned upside down".
-This is caused be the fact that - at the time of writing this - half of Europe is using one approach, while the other half uses the other.
+This is caused by the fact that - at the time of writing this - half of Europe is using one approach, while the other half uses the other.

  * First approach (let's call it `S-MASTER`), and the one we will use in EWP, is that the mobility history is **stored on the sending institution's